How is Zeffy free?

 Grounds for Revocation

-The IRS can revoke a 501(c)(3) organization’s tax-exempt status on the following grounds:
+The IRS can revoke a 501(c)(3) organization’s status on the following grounds:

-• Participation in any political activity, apart from civic and voter education
+• Participation in political activities outside civic or voter education

-501(c)(4) social welfare organizations can lose their tax-exempt status only when:
+501(c)(4) social welfare organizations can lose their status only when:

 FAQs - 501c3 vs 501c4

-If your goal is to promote social welfare and support specific candidates with similar views, register as a 501(c)(4).
+If your goal is to promote general welfare and support specific candidates with similar views, register as a 501(c)(4).
 Go with 501(c)(3) if political activities are not part of your initiatives.
+Both nonprofit classifications foster national good in their own ways, and can create well-rounded an publicly supported organizations.

 As the Internal Revenue Code section 501(c)(4) dictates, organizations must not work for profit to operate as tax-exempt social welfare organizations.
 Their primary purpose should be to promote social welfare.